envisioning/vocab/vocab/information-gap.md

 ---
 category: GOV, DATA
+generality:
+- 0.725
+- 0.71
+- 0.695
+- 0.68
+- 0.665
+- 0.65
+- 0.635
 slug: information-gap
 summary: Discrepancy between the information needed to solve a problem or make a decision and the information that is actually available.
 title: Information Gap
 ---